fferflo/einx/docs/source/gettingstarted/tutorial_ops.rst

    einx.vmap("a [b c] -> a [b]", x, op=op)

-:func:`einx.vmap` is implemented using efficient automatic vectorization in the respective backend (e.g.
+:func:`einx.vmap` is implemented using automatic vectorization in the respective backend (e.g.
 `jax.vmap <https://jax.readthedocs.io/en/latest/jax-101/03-vectorization.html>`_, `torch.vmap <https://pytorch.org/docs/stable/generated/torch.vmap.html>`_).
 einx also implements a simple ``vmap`` function for the Numpy backend for testing/ debugging purposes using a Python loop.